harrisonlab/phytophthora_fragariae/OrthoFinder.md

 The number of RxLRs searched for is:
 4,571
 Of these, the following number were found in orthogroups:
-4,487
+4,571
 These were distributed through the following number of Orthogroups:
-2,005
+2,230
 The following RxLRs were found in Race 1 unique orthogroups:
-1
+2
 These orthogroups contain the following number of RxLRs:
-2
+4
 The following RxLRs were found in P.fragariae unique orthogroups:
-2,005
+2,230
 These orthogroups contain the following number of RxLRs:
-4,487
+4,571
 ```

 #The Race 1 RxLR genes that were not found in orthogroups were identified: